Train operating company: Railtours

-The privatisation of British Rail allowed the introduction of open-access operators, in which companies, upon payment of a fee, could purchase individual slots on the mainline.
+The privatisation of British Rail allowed the introduction of open-access operators, in which companies, upon payment of a fee, could purchase individual slots on the main line.
 This has led to the growth in companies offering charter trains, and to the railtour.
 Most railtour operators run services in part of the country; however, there are a handful that operate services nationwide.
 Usually, these will see a train made up of ex-BR rolling stock pulled by a hired locomotive from one of the freight companies.
-Occasionally, a preserved ex-BR heritage railway locomotive that is certified to run on the mainline will be made available for such charters.
+Occasionally, a preserved ex-BR heritage railway locomotive that is certified to run on the main line will be made available for such charters.

 Sea links

 A number of coastal railway stations in the United Kingdom serve to provide connections to ferry services to a number of destinations.
 Most of the ferry operators in these cases set their timetable to run in conjunction with the arrivals and departures of rail services from the stations serving the ferry terminals.

-A handful of these even offer integrated pricing for both rail and ferry travel – because the Island Line is part of the National Rail network, passengers can purchase tickets for travel to any of the stations on the Isle of Wight from any other station in Great Britain.
-This ticket also covers the cost of passage on the Wightlink catamaran from Portsmouth Harbour to Ryde Pier Head.
+A handful of these even offer integrated pricing for both rail and ferry travel because the Island Line is part of the National Rail network, passengers can purchase tickets for travel to any of the stations on the Isle of Wight from any other station in Great Britain.
+This ticket also covers the cost of passage on the Wightlink catamaran from to Ryde Pier Head.
 It is also possible to purchase ferry inclusive tickets from any station in Great Britain to Cowes or East Cowes on the Isle of Wight using Red Funnel ferries, although there are no rail connections from these towns.